mightycow/uberdemotools/CUSTOM_PARSING.md

   cs.append(variable.value)
 ```

-In practice, a player config string looks like something this: "n\UnnamedPlayer\t\3\hc\100".
+In practice, a player config string looks like this: "n\UnnamedPlayer\t\3\hc\100".
-In this specific example
+In this specific example:

 * the name (n) is UnnamedPlayer
 * the team (t) is 3 (he's a spectator)